Souliotes

 The Souliotes were an Orthodox Christian Albanian tribal community in the area of Souli in Epirus from the 16th century to the beginning of the 19th century, who via their participation in the Greek War of Independence came to identify with the Greek nation.

 They originated from Albanian clans that settled in the highlands of Thesprotia in the Late Middle Ages and established an autonomous confederation dominating a large number of neighbouring villages in the mountainous areas of Epirus, where they successfully resisted Ottoman rule for many years.
 At the height of its power, in the second half of the 18th century, the Souliote confederacy is estimated to have consisted of up to 4,500 inhabitants.
 After the revolution, they migrated to and settled in newly independent Greece, and assimilated into the Greek people.
-The Souliotes were followers of the Ecumenical Patriarchate of Constantinople.
-They spoke the Souliotic dialect of Albanian and learnt Greek through their interaction with Greek-speakers.
+The Souliotes were followers of the Ecumenical Patriarchate of Constantinople and members of the Rum millet.
+They spoke the Souliotic dialect of Albanian language and learnt Greek through their interaction with Greek-speakers.
 They are known for their military prowess, their initial resistance to the Ottoman Albanian ruler Ali Pasha and final trusted alliance with him when he rebelled against the Ottoman Porte in the failed attempt to create an independent state, and later for their contribution to the Greek cause in the revolutionary war against the Ottoman Empire under leaders such as Markos Botsaris and Kitsos Tzavelas.

 The first historical account of rebellious activity in Souli dates from 1685.
 During the 18th century, the Souliotes expanded their territory of influence.
 As soon as Ali Pasha became the local Ottoman ruler in 1789 he immediately launched successive expeditions against Souli.
 However, the numerical superiority of his troops was not enough.
 The siege against Souli was intensified from 1800 and in December 1803 the Souliotes concluded an armistice and agreed to abandon their homeland.
 Most of them were exiled in the Ionian Islands.
 On 4 December 1820, Ali Pasha constituted an anti-Ottoman coalition joined by the Souliotes, to which they contributed with 3,000 soldiers, mainly because he offered to allow the return of the Souliotes to their land, and partly by appeal to their shared Albanian origins.
 After the defeat of Ali Pasha and with the outbreak of the Greek War of Independence, the Souliotes were among the first communities to take arms against the Ottomans.
 Following the successful struggle for independence, they settled in parts of the newly established Greek state and assimilated into the Greek nation, with many attaining high posts in the Greek government, including that of Prime Minister.
 Members of the Souliote diaspora participated in the national struggles for the incorporation of Souli to Greece, such as in the revolt of 1854 and the Balkan Wars (1912–1913) with Ottoman rule ending in 1913.